Stochastic Primal-Dual Double Block-Coordinate for Two-way Partial AUC Maximization: More Experiment Results

 \subsection{Additional plots for training loss curves}

 Figure \ref{fig:linear_loss} presents the training loss curves of STACO1 and SONX across three different datasets under two evaluation settings, (0.5, 0.5) and (0.75, 0.75).
 The results indicate that STACO1 consistently achieves lower and more stable loss values compared to SONX across all datasets.
-Notably, the variance in training loss is lower for STACO1, suggesting improved stability during optimization.
-However, it is important to note that the loss curve is less stable compared to deep learning experiments, primarily due to the absence of pretraining for the linear model.
+Notably, the variance in training loss is lower for STACO1, suggesting improved stability during optimization. {The only exception is Figure 5c, which corresponds to optimizing the loss with $(0.5, 0.5)$ weights.
+We believe this is a limitation of the primal-dual algorithm, which involves two learning rates.
+In practical applications, improper tuning of these rates may lead to training instability.} Besides, it is important to note that the loss curve is less stable compared to deep learning experiments, primarily due to the absence of pretraining for the linear model.